 Divergence Gold Setups

-To spot this trading set-up find 2 chart points at which price makes a new swing high or a new swing low but MACD doesn't, indicating a divergence setup between price and momentum.
+To identify this trading setup, locate two chart points where the price forms a new swing high or low while the MACD does not.
+This divergence between price and momentum indicates a potential trade signal.

 Example illustration of a Divergence Setup: